-What is the impact of operating under a debt ceiling?
+What is the impact of operating under a debt limit?

-Once an agreed debt ceiling has been established, we will modify our budgets, capital works plan and Long Term Financial Plan to ensure we operate within that agreed ceiling.
+Once an agreed debt limit has been established, we will modify our budgets, capital works plan and Long Term Financial Plan to ensure we operate within that agreed limit.

-A debt ceiling may also impact asset service levels and the pace at which we can renew our assets across the city as part of our ongoing capital works program.
+A debt limit may also impact asset service levels and the pace at which we can renew our assets across the city as part of our ongoing capital works program.